-Bacon was the representative for New York’s 15th congressional district and was a Democrat.
+Bacon was the representative for New York’s 15th congressional district as a Democrat.
 He served from 1891 to 1893.

 He was previously the representative for New York’s 15th congressional district as a Democrat from 1887 to 1889; and the representative for New York’s 15th congressional district as a Democrat from 1885 to 1887.